 Thanksgiving is upon us.
-Though it’s traditionally full of family, friends, and other loved ones, this time of year is often tough for newly divorced dads.
+Though it’s traditionally full of family, friends, and other loved ones, this can be a tough time of year for newly divorced dads.
 You may feel alone, especially if you don’t have your kids for the holiday.
 But there are ways to cope and survive what can be a difficult time.

-Related Reading: 10 Great Thanksgiving Movies to Watch With Your Kids
+Related Reading: Awesome Movies to Watch With Your Kids

 Rally The Troops